 Requirements

 Students majoring in Data Science must meet the general education requirement in mathematical sciences with courses in calculus.
-(See table of summary requirements.)
+(See summary of requirements table.)

 Students interested in mathematically advanced courses and/or graduate research in Data Science can choose the Theory Track, where four MATH and STAT courses replace the mathematical methods sequence.
 (See Theory Track below.)